Sue M. Wilson Brown: Biography

-She was also involved in the NAACP in De Moines, forming a "junior chapter" in 1922 and holding the role of president of the local branch from 1925 to 1930.
-Brown served on or led several commissions aimed at improving race relations in Iowa as well as being a prominent member of the Order of the Eastern Star.
+She was also involved in the NAACP in Des Moines, forming a "junior chapter" in 1922 and holding the role of president of the local branch from 1925 to 1930.
+Brown served on or led several commissions aimed at improving race relations in Iowa as well as being a prominent member of the Prince Hall Order of the Eastern Star.
 In 1925, Brown published The History of the Order of the Eastern Star among Colored People.

 Brown died on January 1, 1941, in Des Moines.
 She was inducted into the Iowa Women's Hall of Fame in 1995.